Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 - Even if you or her are just drinking water, say “Cheers to sobriety!”

-She does not think, “Why is this guy talking to me?”
+She doesn’t think, “Why is this guy talking to me?”
 She cheers back.

 Then you say: